Knivlac/OSP-OnlineWeb/doc/project_description.md

 - Users Table: This table will store user information such as user ID, name, and password (stored securely using login hash).
 - Products Table: This table will contain product details, including book ID, book name, genre, and so forth.
-- Cart Table: This table will store the user's selected products in the cart.
+- Cart Table (uncertain): This table will store the user's selected products in the cart.
-- Purchases Table: This table will record details about user purchases, including the user ID, product ID, purchase date, and other relevant details.
+- Purchases Table (uncertain): This table will record details about user purchases, including the user ID, product ID, purchase date, and other relevant details.